 The customer experience plays a vital role in the successfully implementing the energy transition.
 Energy providers should ensure that customers are adequately informed and involved.

-In conclusion, the energy transition and and customer experience improvement are closely linked.
-They offer energy providers the opportunity to advance their sustainability agenda and offer their customers a sustainable and cost-efficient energy supply
+In conclusion, the energy transition and customer experience improvement are closely linked.
+They offer energy providers the opportunity to advance their sustainability agenda and offer their customers a sustainable and cost-efficient energy supply.

 Find out how a DXP enables you to improve the customer experience in our free DXP Whitpaper.